1. Output information

 Estimates from the PPIs are subject to various sources of error.
 The total error consists of two elements: the sampling error and the non-sampling error.

-Sampling error occurs because estimates are based on a sample rather than a census; the precision is usually estimated through the calculation of standard errors.
+Sampling error occurs because estimates are based on a sample rather than a census.To minimise sampling errors, the sample allocation is reviewed to maximise coverage with the available resources.

 Non-sampling errors are not easy to quantify and include errors of coverage, measurement processing and non-response.

 Various procedures are in place to ensure that errors are minimised.
-Validation checks on data, based on percentage movements from month to month and year to year, are conducted to highlight unusual price changes for items.
-Disparities in data are investigated by contacting the contributor.
+Validation checks on data, based on percentage movements from month to month and year to year, are conducted to highlight unusual price changes for products.
+Disparities in data are investigated by contacting the respondent.

 Coherence and comparability